 Circuses, Rodeos & Bull-Riding

 Misery comes to town: It’s not entertainment when non-human animals are deprived of their freedom and forced to perform in the circus ring.
 Boycott all circuses featuring animal acts.
-Let’s stop applauding confinement, abusive training and exploitation of the animals featured in “the Saddest Show on Earth.”
+Let’s stop applauding confinement, abusive training and exploitation of the animals and build on the momentum across cities, states and countries that are banning elephant and other live animals in shows.

 It’s been 25 years since Friends of Animals received a diary transcript from a young man who worked for many years as a crew member of a large travelling circus and printed it in Action Line.
 The diary was riddled with Animal Welfare Act violations—from depriving animals of food and water and elephants being badly beaten to injured animals being forced to perform.
 Read more…